awsdocs/aws-site-to-site-vpn-user-guide/doc_source/vpn-limits.md

 + Dynamic routes advertised from a customer gateway device to a Site\-to\-Site VPN connection \(on a transit gateway or virtual private gateway\): 100

   This quota cannot be increased\.
-+ Routes advertised from a Site\-to\-Site VPN connection to a customer gateway device: 1000
++ Static Routes advertised from a Site\-to\-Site VPN connection to a customer gateway device: 1000

   This quota cannot be increased\.
 + Site\-to\-Site VPN connections per Region: 50